 Otherwise, I will respond to your email as soon as possible upon my return.

-Then save your message as a Template.
-For details on templates, please see: Templates
+Then save your message as a Template within the same account that you're using for the auto-response.
+For more details on templates, please see: Templates

-Note also that you can use Placeholders in your response as well: Placeholders in Templates and Responses
+Note also that you can use Placeholders in your response as well.
+For more information, see Placeholders in Templates and Responses.

 The next step is to set up a filter that will send the response.
 We recommend the following criteria: